 Elements are the building blocks of a content type.
-They define what type of content is created, such as blocks of text, files such as images or PDFs, dates, links to external content, videos, and more.
-And, in other words, restrict the type of content that can be created.
+They define the type of content your content composers can create.
+The element types define whether the content is a block of text, files, dates, links, or videos.
+In other words, restrict the type of content that they can create.
 For example, a composer can't add a video to a content type that doesn't include a video element.

 Add elements to your content type

-The text element stores plain text and is used for short pieces of text such as metadata or bylines or headings.
-Text elements with multiple entries are also useful to allow composers to store lists of things such as the ingredients for a recipe.
-Your web developer adds formatting to this text by using CSS when the content is published.
+The text element is used for adding plain text.
+You can use it for storing short text types such as metadata, bylines, or headings.
+Text elements with multiple entries are useful for adding lists of things.
+Your web developer can add formatting to this text by using CSS when the content is published.

 Use a date element to allow content composers to specify a date, time, or both for promotions, events, and more.